LabARSS/complexity-aware-fine-tuning/docs/EACL-NACL_steps.md

 - [~] Reread our article to see what should be added/changed.
 - [ ] Paraphrase CoT to measure whether paraphrasing adds weight to questions.
     - [ ] Use large LLM to paraphrase medium questions 2 time and hard questions 4 times
-    - [ ] Train SFT anf SFT curriculum on the paraphrased dataset
+    - [ ] Train SFT anf SFT curriculum on the paraphrased dataset for 20 epochs
+    - [ ] Repeat previous experiments wiht entropy for 20 epochs instead of 10
+        - [ ] Train SFT without split for 20 epochs
+        - [ ] Train SFT curriculum for 20 epochs
+        - [ ] Train distilled CoT without split for 20 epochs
+        - [ ] Train alternative pipeline for 20 epochs
+        - [ ] Train our pipeline for 20 epochs
 - [ ] To be continued...

 ---